StuChapman/BD-MS-Project-Cave-du-Vins/README.md

     * Region (e.g. all wines in the collection produced in the Bordeaux region).
     * Grape (e.g. all wine in the collection produced from the Cabernet Sauvignon grape variety).
 2.  … want the browsed wines to be presented to me in a list.
-2.  … want any uploaded images of the wines to be presented to me.
-4.  … want to be able to navigate to a site where I can purchase the wines in the database.
+3.  … want to be able to navigate to a site where I can purchase the wines in the database.
 ### Adding Wines
 As a registered user of Cave du Vins, I …
 1.  … want to be able to add wines to the database.